sparkfun/hacker-application/README.md

 *Note: some perks only become available after an initial on-boarding period of six weeks.*

 * Flex time – days/hours in the office can be a compromise between work life and home life
-* Occasionally work from home or work remotely (no permanent remote work)
+* Liberal work from home / work remote policy (note: not interested in permanent remote employees for this position)
 * Free and/or deeply discounted access to tools, parts, and education to tinker with electronics and physical computing
-* Frequent *Lunch and Learns* - presentations by other employees and special guests on all manner of topics (often catered)
+* Frequent Lunch and Learns – presentations by other employees and special guests on all manner of topics (often catered)
-* Occasional opportunities for travel – including as a trained workshop instructor and/or as a developer to attend technical conferences with other team members
+* Occasional opportunities for travel to technical conferences and other professional development opportunities
-* A $1500 allowance to build and customize your workstation
+* A generous stipend to build a custom workstation upon hire

-### Development Project Manager

 <hr>

+### Development Project Manager (Full Time)

 #### The Daily Workflow